 For more information about artist estate planning, read Estate Planning for Artists - Let Professionals Manage the Art

 You know your art better than anyone else.
-If you don't record that knowledge now, sooner or later you're going to forget it.
-Furthermore, anything you don't end up writing down will eventually have to be reconstructed as accurately as possible... by other people, and to the best of their abilities and recollections.
+If you don't document what you know about your art now, sooner or later you're going to forget it.
+Furthermore, anything you don't end up writing down will eventually have to be reconstructed by other people, and to the best of their abilities and recollections.
 The bad news?
 There's no guarantee they'll get it right, or even be willing to take the time to do it (hint: many won't).

 Additional points to keep in mind when planning your estate:

 * Make sure your executor, heirs, galleries, agents and representatives understand what you want done with your art (without trying to micro-manage).
 Never assume that people automatically know what to do.
-Put your preferences in writing.
+Put your instructions or preferences in writing.

 Take charge now and control your art destiny.

 In case you're interested, I've done and continue to do a ton of estate work with artists and their descendents as well on how to identify, gather, organize, document, archive and present the art as well as materials related to it.
 If you need assistance in this regard now, or are an artist interested in enlisting my services at any point in your art career, email firstname.lastname@example.org or call 415.931.7875.